thisdotEric/afterTaxes/README.md

 ```
 6. Install a relational database, (I used [PostgreSQL](https://www.postgresql.org/download/) in this project).
 Take note of your database credentials.
 7. Create a new *PostgreSQL* database using [createdb](https://www.postgresql.org/docs/9.1/app-createdb.html) command.
 8. Using the *.env.example* file, create a *.env* file in the root folder.
-After which, fill up all the missing environment variables.
+After which, fill up all the missing environment variables without quotes.
 ```

   NODE_ENV=development